jlindermeir/beatgen/README.md

 # BeatGen
 Generate drum grooves by sampling the latent space of a variational autoencoder.

-Final project for the course *data mining and machine learning* at the Universitat de València.
+This was the final project for the course *data mining and machine learning* at the Universitat de València.
+For further information, please see the [report](report/beatgen_report.pdf).